Jacques Hébert: Père Duchesne

-Hébert and the Hébertists often expressed the view that many more aristocrats should be examined, denounced, and executed, as they argued that France could only be fully reborn through the elimination of its ancient and supposedly currently malignant nobility.
+Hébert and the Hébertists often argued that many more aristocrats should be examined, denounced, and executed, as they believed France could only be fully reborn through the elimination of its ancient and supposedly malignant nobility.
 In Le Père Duchesne number 65, where he writes of his reawakening in 1790, he defines aristocrats as "enemies of the constitution" who "conspire against the nation".
 Much of Hébert's celebrity came from his denunciations of King Louis XVI in his newspaper, as opposed to any office he may have held or his roles in any of the Parisian clubs with which he was involved.

 Because Père Duchesne reflected both his audience's speech and dress, his readers listened to and acted on his message.
 The French linguist and historian Ferdinand Brunot called Hébert "the Homer of filth" because of his ability to use common language to appeal to a general audience.
 In addition, Père Duchesne's appearance played into the tensions of the revolution through the sharp contrast between his laborer's clothing and the elegant attire of the aristocracy.
 Hébert was not the only writer during the French Revolution to use the image of Père Duchesne nor was he the only author in the period to adopt foul language as a way of appealing to the working class.
 Another writer at the time, Antoine-François Lemaire, also wrote a newspaper entitled Père Duchêne (although he spelt it differently than Hébert) from September 1790 until May 1792 in which he assumed the voice of a "moderate patriot" who wanted to conserve the relationship between the King and the nation.
 Lemaire's character also used a slew of profanities and would address France's military.
 However, Le Père Duchesne became far more popular because it cost less than Jean-Paul Marat's paper, L'Ami du peuple.
-This made it easier to access for people like the sans-culottes.
-The popularity was also, in part, due to the Paris Commune deciding to buy his papers and distribute them to the French soldiers in training.
+This made it easier for people like the sans-culottes to access.
+Its popularity was also partly due to the Paris Commune deciding to buy his papers and distribute them to the French soldiers in training.
 For example, starting in 1792, the Paris Commune and the ministers of war Jean-Nicolas Pache and, later, Jean Baptiste Noël Bouchotte bought several thousand copies of Le Père Duchesne which were distributed free to the public and troops.
-This happened again in May and June 1793 when the Minister of War bought copies of newspapers in order to "enlighten and animate their patriotism".
+This happened again in May and June 1793, when the Minister of War bought copies of newspapers to "enlighten and animate their patriotism".
 It is estimated that Hébert received 205,000 livres from this purchase.
-The assassination of Jean-Paul Marat on July 13, 1793, led to Le Père Duchesne becoming the incontestable best-selling paper in Paris.
+The assassination of Jean-Paul Marat, on July 13, 1793, led to Le Père Duchesne becoming the incontestable best-selling paper in Paris.